Tim9Liu9/TimLiu-iOS/Swift.md

 #### HUD与Toast@

 * [SwiftProgressHUD](https://github.com/stackhou/SwiftProgressHUD) -SwiftProgressHUD is a user-friendly pure swift HUD. 支持Cocoapods 及 Carthage.
+* [SwiftEntryKit](https://github.com/huri000/SwiftEntryKit) - SwiftEntryKit is a banner presenter library for iOS.
+It can be used to easily display pop-ups and notification-like views within your iOS apps.
 * [InputBarAccessoryView](https://github.com/nathantannar4/InputBarAccessoryView) - A simple and easily customizable InputAccessoryView for making message input bars!
 As featured in MessageKit.
 * [Toast-Swift](https://github.com/scalessec/Toast-Swift) - 高可定制易用的 Toast 弹出信息或通知用户界面组件类.
 * [SkeletonView](https://github.com/Juanpe/SkeletonView) - An elegant way to show users that something is happening and also prepare them to which contents he is waiting.